ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

     default is 'n').
 Possible values are:

     y:
     : Domains on the PSL that publish DMARC policy records SHOULD include this tag with a value of 'y' to indicate that the domain is a PSD.
 This information will be used during policy discovery to determine how to apply any DMARC policy records that are discovered during the tree walk.

     n:
     : The default, indicating that the DMARC policy record is published for a domain that is not a PSD.
+There is no need to put psd=n in a DMARC record.

 rua:
 :  Addresses to which aggregate feedback is to be sent (comma-separated plain-text